 What is the difference between IZIT Leather and natural leather?

-Lastly, leather can vary greatly in price per square foot, depending on source, grain, finish, treatments and other factors.
+Lastly, leather can vary greatly in price per square foot, depending on the source, grain, finish, treatments, and other factors.
 IZIT Leather is priced per square foot at a point that is equivalent to the least expensive aircraft leathers on the market today.